FHantke/brave-browser-wiki/Writing-specs.md

 - [ ] Are there any open questions?
 List them explicitly.
 - [ ] What are the states of what you are designing?
 - [ ] Which state is persistent and which state is not.
+- [ ] Did you specify not only how things should be but what has to change?
+- [ ] Can a time estimation be provided?

 If there are UI component